jcorley60/github_tutorial/README.md

    *Note:* If you don't commit existing changes then Git won't let you switch branches.

+5. (Optional) Check the master branch for the most recent repository and if necessary pull it.
+   **git checkout master**

+   **git pull**

-5. Merge new code with master branch.
+6. Merge new code with master branch.

    **git merge origin/[branch_name]**

-6. Push changes to the master branch
+7. Push changes to the master branch

    **git push origin master**